Rianaid/ShardExtraLife/README.md

 <details>
 <summary>Changelog</summary>

+0.2.3

+-Fixed incorrect old shards and the principles of their loss.
+Thanks to @Jera for finding the error.

+-Changed commands to accommodate new shard parameters.

 0.2.2

 -Fix check "CanDropShard" for shard icon on boss.
 The shard icon is not displayed on the boss because the feature does not update the shard data correctly.